dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 Mara, people are not to be free, they are to be used and chained together for profit and power.

-> Here, I use Mara here as a metaphor, mostly from my understanding of
+> Here, I use Mara here as a metaphor, mostly from my [limited]
-> Mara as the deity who tempted the Buddha, while simultaneously
+> understanding of Mara as the deity who tempted the Buddha, while
-> conspiring to destroy him to preempt the self-propagating change to
+> simultaneously conspiring to destroy him to preempt the
-> follow his life.
+> self-propagating change to follow his life.

 - why is this? is it because all manipulative/evil people must be driven by attachments to their desires/etc?